 While the Inland Empire doesn’t have hard-set boundaries, its distinctive culture and natural scenery make a strong impression on residents and visitors alike.
 Set away from coastal cities like Santa Monica, Huntington Beach, and San Clemente, residents of the Inland Empire enjoy a more suburban atmosphere close to the San Bernardino Mountains.
 The expansive, southern area includes Riverside and San Bernardino counties and sees steady tourism year-round due to its diverse climate.

 In recent years, the area has seen notable housing and commercial development, making the Inland Empire an enviable location for residents of all ages to affordably live, work, and play.
 The temperate climate means that outdoor recreation is never in short supply at nearby Lake Arrowhead or Big Bear Lake.
 The area also supports a number of minor league basketball, baseball, and ice hockey teams for sports fans.

 Whether you’re hoping for urban comforts or the tranquility of nature, Southern California’s Inland Empire has a lot to offer for a lot less money than you might think.
-Take a look below at five 55+ communities in the region for under $200k that put active adults in the center of it all.
+Take a look below at five 55+ communities in the region with homes for sale under $200k.

 Located close to Victorville north of the San Bernardino Mountains, Jess Ranch is nestled in a vibrant area with a number of modern conveniences.
 The gated 55+ community has over 2,000 residences that include affordable single-family homes, condos, and attached garden homes, all with open floor plans and first-floor master suites.
 Homeowners can take a dip at the outdoor pool, meet up with friends at the clubhouse, or hit the shuffleboard courts for some light competition.

-Just a few minutes away, a shopping center with a Target, a Best Buy, and a variety of stores and restaurants, cover everyday needs.
-Outdoor lovers should note that scenic Jess Lakes is just across Apple Valley Road, and that the Ashwood Golf Course is a short drive south.
+Just a few minutes away, a shopping center with a Target, a Best Buy, and a variety of stores and restaurants covers everyday needs.
+Outdoor lovers should note that scenic Jess Lakes is just across Apple Valley Road, and the Ashwood Golf Course is a short drive south.